jcasale/UserRights/README.md

 ## Additional Info

-Releases are provided in two formats that both target .Net Framework 4.6.2 for the most compatibility:
+Releases are provided in two formats that both target .Net Core 6.0:

-  * An archive containing the executable and all required libraries.
+  * An archive containing a runtime-dependent executable and all the required libraries.
-  * An archive containing a single, packed executable to make deployment simple.
+  * An archive containing a single, self-contained executable to make deployment simple.
-    * This format triggers false positives with antivirus.

 ## Useful Links